Fueled by Curiosity. Human-Centered & Conscientious. Data-Driven Design.

 • It was decided that it was best to have projected inventory in the background for Kroger delivery orders.
 An item would show as in stock if an item was currently out of stock, but was being replenished at the time of fulfillment.
 Vice versa for orders that were in stock at the time of ordering but would be out of stock, due to demand, at the time of fulfillment.

-Final item replacement happy path (iOS / desktop)
+Final item replacement experience.
+(Happy path for iOS / desktop).

 Conclusion